 PAY A VISIT

 The star-shaped fortress, built in 1593, is now a family-run hotel with thick stone walls, dry moat, bell tower, dungeon bar and views of the off islands from lawned ramparts.
 Sleep under oak beams in the castle or in an airy garden room, and dine in one of two atmospheric restaurants.
-The food is superb: home-grown produce, fresh seafood and, from this year, wines from the hotel’s own Scillonian vineyard.
-Doubles from £204, including a three-course dinner.
+The food is superb: home-grown produce, fresh seafood and wines from the hotel’s own Scillonian vineyard.
+Doubles from around £204, including a three-course dinner.

 Discover more ideas for moving to the seaside here.

 What Emily and Dom like about … The Isles of Scilly